codelazarus14/codelazarus14.github.io/about.md

 This website is where I (Sam Catterall) keep a list of various projects I've worked on.

 I've been making small experiments off and on since I first got into coding in high school.
-More recently, I've spent time exploring new frontiers like 3D rendering with OpenGL, Python chatbots, modding one of my favorite video games and creating websites.
+More recently, I've spent time exploring new frontiers like graphics programming, modding, and making video games.

 To find out more about what else I'm working on, you can visit my [GitHub](https://github.com/codelazarus14) or contact me at [codel1763@gmail.com]().